Mexico Travel Guide

 If you want to swim with whale sharks near Isla Mujeres, you should plan a visit between June and September.
 Meanwhile, the whale shark season in the Gulf of California lasts from October to February.
 The Pacific season for whale watching is from November to March

-Mexico is affected by the hurricane season which lasts from June to November.
+Mexico is affected by the hurricane season, which lasts from June to November.
 During this time, you should at least expect tropical storms.

 Those looking for a unique celebration should visit Mexico for the Day of the Dead from October 30 to November 2.